rich-iannone/omsvg/README.md

 ### Animating an SVG

-One thing that’s really great about SVGs is that they can be animated.
-Almost everything in an SVG is animatable.
+One thing that’s really great about SVGs is that they can be animated, and, almost everything in an SVG is animatable.
 The **omsvg** package lets us animate each element with minimal frustration.
 Here is an example of a rectangle being quite animated.

 ``` r
 svg_rectangle_anim <-